0xEagle1337/egl_garage/README.md

 - download script
 - copy/paste into you resources folder
 - execute sql query from garage.sql in your database
+- add "start egl_garage" or ensure your script folder in your server.cfg
 - update config.lua